ss2552/Guide_3DS/docs/hu_HU/troubleshooting-finalizing-setup.md

 :::details Error #24: SD is write-protected

 Ellenőrizd, hogy SD kártyád nem [zárolt-e](/images/sdlock.png).
-Ha az SD kártyád nem zárolt, és továbbra is ezt a hibát kapod, csatlakozz az [r/3ds csatornához Discord-on](https://discord.gg/3ds) segítségért.
+If the SD card is not locked and you continue to get this error, join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for assistance.

 :::